The Basics

 This will have the url: www.anydomain.com/index.html

-When a browser locates a domain, it automatically searches for a page called, index.html.
-If it cannot find index.html, it searches for index.htm.
+When a browser locates a domain, it automatically searches for a page called, index.htm.
+If it cannot find index.htm, it searches for index.html, then index.php, unless the server has been specially configured to do something else.

 If index.htm is unavailable, the browser will display the contents of the folder in tree form as a set of hyperlinks to whatever is contained within it.

-Index.html is therefore, your most important page.
-It can be a short or as long as you like.
+Index.htm or index.html is therefore, your most important page.
+It can be as short or as long as you like.
 There are no limits or restrictions so long as it contains the basic html elements which tell the browser how to display it.

 To give you an idea of just how simple HTML is, I have created a page called the-most-basic-webpage.htm (opens a new window).
 To create the page, I used: